 Natural Remedies for a teething baby

 Lately, I must admit, I have not been getting much sleep.
 The struggle has been real since the birth of our youngest son.
 The first few weeks we brought him home were rough due to breastfeeding.
-You would think after four previous kids I would be a pro but just like each pregnancy is different, each breastfeeding experience is different.
+You would think after four previous kids I would be a pro, but just like each pregnancy is different, each breastfeeding experience is different.
 For me, it was always trying to get the initial latching of baby to breast down and then waiting for my milk to come in.
 That’s a story for another day.
-If you're needing tips or encouragement on breastfeeding you can find that here.
+If you need breastfeeding tips or encouragement, you can find that here.

 When it comes to bedtime in a house full of children, that special hour is GOLDEN.
 It's the time of night when we as parents get to relax and unravel for the day.

-When there's a new little one in the house that time is shaved and you can count on the new baby to keep you even busier.
+When there's a new little one in the house, time is shaved, and you can count on the new baby to keep you even busier.

 Does this sound familiar?